freeradical13/freeradical13.github.io/index.md

 [Electronegativity][] is the tendency of an atom to attract electrons to its valence shell (closely related to electron affinity).
 It follows from the octet rule that atoms increase in electronegativity from left to right.
 Electronegativity decreases from top to bottom because the valence shell is farther away from the positively charged nucleus and thus there's less pull to bring in additional electrons.
 Electropositivity is the opposite of electronegativity.

-When atoms of different electronegativities are bonded, electrons will tend to be drawn closer to the atoms with higher electronegativities, thus leading to positive or negative [partial charges][chemical polarity] (δ<sup>+</sup> or δ<sup>-</sup>, respectively), creating a dipole.
+When atoms of different electronegativities are bonded, electrons will tend to be drawn closer to the atoms with higher electronegativities, thus leading to positive or negative [partial charges][chemical polarity] ([δ][greek delta]<sup>+</sup> or δ<sup>-</sup>, respectively), creating a polarized (or polar) bond.
+For example, in the water molecule, Oxygen is more electronegative than the Hydrogens, so there's a partial negative charge at the end of the Oxygen away from the two Hydrogens, and positive positive charges on the opposite ends of the Hydrogens.

+[Intermolecular forces][] describe attraction and repulsion forces between substances and are relatively weaker than intramolecular forces:

+1. [Dipole-dipole forces][] occur when the opposite partial charges of the dipoles of two molecules attract each other.
+For example, two water molecules have a dipole-dipole interaction between the partial negative end of the Oxygen of one molecule and the partial positives of the Hydrogens of the other molecule.
+When this interaction occurs with Hydrogren, this may be called Hydrogen bonding since it's the strongest form of dipole-dipole interaction.
+1. [Van der Waals forces][]
+  1. [London dispersion forces][] occur transiently at short distances as electrons happen to be in parts of their orbitals which create partial charges and create temporary dipole-dipole interactions.

 In summary, although with various exceptions, the broad trends of atomic size, ionization energy, electron affinity and metallic character may be visualized as: